d40192325-tech/myosa-forest-sentinel/myosa-forest-sentinel.md

 ---
 publishDate: 2025-12-26
-title: Forest Sentinel- Aware but not always Awake
+title: Forest Sentinel - Aware but not always Awake
 excerpt: A low-power multisensor intrusion detection system for forest and wildlife protection.
 image: cover.png
 tags: